April 6, 2025

 Since the 19th century, when railways revolutionized ground transportation, inventions of alternative ways to get people and goods around and sectoral transformation caused many once-busy lines to be no longer in use.
 Yet, the effort and resources that went into laying the tracks – many of which pass through beautiful landscapes – don't have to be lost.
 Like a former factory can be converted into a desirable property with new life, former tracks can serve new users.

-The biggest ground-based competitors to trains are cars and trucks; however, their high-throughput roads are generally much wider than train lines.
-To maximize the benefits of adapting abandoned railways, we have to look for something with a smaller footprint.
-Bikes, for instance, can easily fit even on a former narrow gauge and don't cause the wear associated with fast-moving heavier vehicles, so fixing a century-old bridge for safe bike use is more affordable.
-And since train lines never feature steep inclines or sharp turns, converting them for cycling can sound like a no-brainer investment.
-Yet, encounters with these conversions did not always do great advertising to the cause.
+To maximize the benefits of adapting abandoned railways, we have to look for something with a smaller footprint than cars.
+Bikes, for example.
+They can easily fit even on a former narrow gauge, and since train lines never feature steep inclines or sharp turns, they are friendly for human-powered modes of transit.
+Moreover, because bikes do not cause the wear associated with fast-moving, heavier vehicles, it could sound like a no-brainer since fixing a century-old bridge for safe bike use is more affordable than doing so for cars.
+Still, these conversions do not always make great advertising for the cause.

 My earliest recollection of seeing one was in Kansas, between Wichita's Eisenhower National Airport and the busy Hwy 54.
 I didn't see anyone cycling there, and considering the surroundings of bare warehouses and hangars, I also did not feel any urge to try it myself.
 The first time I biked on former train lines was in Scotland, but while they were interesting to visit, they weren't quite practical: they went either from nowhere to nowhere (Balmossie Viaduct), had so many interruptions that it was faster to cycle on parallel roads (Wormit-Tayport), or was in a pretty grim condition (Dundee-Newtyle).
 Unsurprisingly, they weren't used by many folks either.
-But the low numbers are not the fault of the concept.
+However, the low numbers are not the fault of the concept.
+The root of the success of these conversions is the same as building a cycling path from scratch: when they are designed well, people will come.
+Such was the case I saw in Helsinki, where the former railway Baana (the image atop this article) sees over a million cyclists annually [1].
+Still, it felt like a singular case of a relatively short track.

 A portion of Vennbahn, a train line turned into a greenway.
 Here, the path lies in Belgium, but the land on both sides is German.

-So it happened, RAVeLs made for some of the best stretches of cycling I did on asphalt.
-(Being off the pavement is a different story...)
+So it happened, RAVeLs made for some of the best stretches of cycling I did on asphalt (being off the pavement is a different story...).
 Dreams, either way.

 Thanks for reading!
 If you have liked this article, you might also enjoy stories from Brittany (where I cycled on a former rail line between Douarnenez and Quimper), or something else from the Blog Archives.